DiUS/pact-workshop-dotnet-core-v3/readme.md

 that is to say, they work by the *Consumer* defining in there Pact tests first what they expect from a provider which can be verified by the *Provider*.
 So let's follow this convention and create our *Consumer* tests first.

+There is a Visual Studio solution file available for your convience, but it will not load until you've gone through the next step because it assumes that there is a ```tests.csproj``` project file available.
+The next step will create this file.

 ### Step 3.1 - Creating a Test Project for Consumer with XUnit

 Pact cannot execute tests on its own it needs a test runner project.
 For this workshop, we will be using [XUnit](https://xunit.github.io/) to create the project